jchristianhall/dev-exercises/css/src/README.md

 * Figure out best way to incorporate SVGs.
 I've typically fallen back to icon fonts, but a good SVG workflow has been on my list of things to do for a while.
 Maybe this is a good time to try one out.
 * Don't forget responsiveness and accessibility.
 * It'd be interesting to try a microclasses approach, but I think I'll stick with something more traditional like SuitCSS.
+* I think I'll try to implement as much as possible sans-tooling, and then come back over with tooling to make things more production ready.
+* Should I sprite these SVGs for performance?

 ## Final Thoughts